dcit202Andriod/Group-46/README.md

 ## :sparkles: Features

 :heavy_check_mark: Question Types: The quiz app supports various question types, including multiple-choice and true/false,\
-:heavy_check_mark: Scoring System: The app calculates and displays a score based on the user responds to the quiz questions\
+:heavy_check_mark: Scoring System: The app calculates and displays a score based on the user's responses to the quiz questions\
 :heavy_check_mark: Progress Tracking: Users can track their progress and see their performance history, including scores achieved in previous quizzes.\
 :heavy_check_mark: Social Sharing: Users can share their quiz results on social media platforms to challenge their friends or celebrate their achievements.